iubhatt17/CRUD-Nest/README.md

 ## Description

-This is a repository which has APIs ready for CRUD operations with MongoDB as database
+This is a repository which has APIs ready for CRUD operations with MongoDB as database.
+This project have product title, price, description and image as a product parameters.

 ## Installation